 - Borrow money from your relatives or loved ones

 - Borrow against your possessions such as house, car, and/or other valuables

 - Charge your credit cards

 - Dip into your 401 (k)

 Please be aware of the risk that is involved in opening your own small business since your liability is unlimited.
-But, as the old saying goes, “no risk, no gain” business always involves plenty of risk, whether you like it or not.
-Once you start you r business and get it rolling, you will be able to attract the attention of outside investors more easily.
+But, as the old saying goes, “no risk, no gain” business always involves plenty of risks, whether you like it or not.
+Once you start your business and get it rolling, you will be able to attract the attention of outside investors more easily.

 You can get free entrepreneurial advice from us regularly by signing up for our free stuff or you can get our free eBook and unleash your entrepreneurial powers.
 Download now for free!